Farming & Ranching

 The State Water Efficiency and Enhancement Program (SWEEP) provides financial assistance in the form of grants to implement irrigation systems that reduce greenhouse gases and save water on California agricultural operations.
 Eligible system components include (among others) soil moisture monitoring, drip systems, switching to low pressure irrigation systems, pump retrofits, variable frequency drives and installation of renewable energy to reduce on-farm water use and energy.

-If you have completed your conservation projects through EQIP, you may be eligible for the next tier conservation program called the Conservation Stewardship Program.
+If you have completed your conservation projects through EQIP, you may be eligible for the next tier conservation program called the Conservation Stewardship Program (CSP).

-One way we help farmers learn about carbon farming is through establishing a demonstration carbon farming plot.
-This project, started 2018, is located on a quarter acre plot at the Tijuana River Valley Community Garden, demonstrates four different carbon farming practices: compost application, mulching, and two types of cover crops.
-Through a test and control plot for each practice and regular monitoring, we show how these practices can positively impact soil quality, crop yields, cost savings, and the environment – even on a small scale.
-We host field days for local farmers twice a year – these will be opportunities to learn more about carbon farming, see the practices in action, and chat with other farmers, growers, and ranchers.
+We have been helping farmers to learn about carbon farming through the establishment of a demonstration carbon farming plot.
+This project, begun in mid-2018, is located on a quarter-acre plot at the Tijuana River Valley Community Garden, and demonstrates four different carbon farming practices: compost application, mulching, legume cover crops, and non-legume cover crops.
+Through a test and control plot for each practice and also regular monitoring, we are highlighting how these practices can positively impact soil quality, crop yields, cost savings, and the environment – even on a small scale.
+We host field days for local farmers biannually– these opportunities allow all to learn more about carbon farming, see the practices in action, and chat with producers, educators, and visitors to the plot.ranchers.

 This Healthy Soils Demonstration Project is funded by the California Climate Investment Program.

-To demonstrate carbon farming practices in the Tijuana River Valley Community Garden, we added 180 native plants in 2018 along the west side of the garden to create a hedgerow.
+To further demonstrate carbon farming practices at the Tijuana River Valley Community Garden, we added 180 native, pollinator plants in January 2018, along the west side of the garden to create a hedgerow.
 Hedgerows are dense shrubs or woody vegetation planted along field edges or fence lines to attract beneficial wildlife, provide a food source for pollinators, decrease wind speeds, and improve plant yields.
 The plants in this hedgerow were selected for their ability to thrive in our climate and soil types, as well as their differing bloom times.
 This supports pollinators by ensuring a constant source of nectar.

-This project was started in the fall of 2019.
+This project began in September 2019.
 Click here to read more.

-Pictures from the left: John Austel participating in water infiltration testing.
-The herd seen from the horse back (Photo: J. Austel).
+Pictures from the left: John Austel, Owner of 4J Horse & Livestock Company, participating in water infiltration testing.
+The herd seen from horseback (Photo: J. Austel).
 John and Dr. Chandra Richards, Conservation Ecologist, RCD (Photo: Martina Skjellerudsveen).

 Carbon Farming Resources: